-- Do you really want to know about a therapist’s experience or do you want to know how a therapist’s experience qualifies them to help you through your challenges?
+- Do you want to know about a therapist’s experience or how a therapist’s experience qualifies them to help through your challenges?

-- Are you more likely to trust (read: hire) a therapist who includes a photo of themselves on their profile or one without?
+- Are you more likely to trust (read: hire) a therapist who includes a photo of themselves or without?

-- When you’re looking to hire a therapist are you interested in the one who is specialized in ALL THE THINGS or a few, including the area you want support in?
+- Are you interested in a therapist who specializes in ALL THINGS or a few (including the area you want support)?

-Before we dig into the five things you need to nail on your profile if you want to turn curious searches into paying sessions here’s my number one tip:
+Before we dig into the five things you need to nail on your good Psychology Today profile if you want to turn curious searches into paying sessions here’s my number one tip:

 Get on Psychology Today and do these five things: